 ZPICs notify providers they flag for further investigation.
 However, they also have the power to arrive unexpectedly at any time during the course of the audit.
 They can also conduct interviews, recommend exclusion, and refer allegations of fraud to federal authorities.

-Because of these tactics, and the substantial stakes, prevention becomes the best medicine for dealing with, or reducing your risks of having to deal with, a ZPIC audit.
+Because of these tactics, and the substantial stakes, prevention becomes the best medicine for dealing with, or reducing your risks of having to deal with, a UPIC audit.

 That means working with experienced attorneys to create and implement comprehensive compliance plans, establish proactive and ongoing means of ensuring regulatory compliance, and preparing for any formal audit soon to come.

-Our goals in preparing clients for ZPIC audits center on both proactive regulatory compliance and immediate action in assessing and preparing responses, facilitating communication, and minimizing exposure to liabilities and prosecution.
-We encourage any provider facing a ZPIC audit to immediately reach out for assistance from our experienced health care and medical law team for personalized support and counsel.
+Our goals in preparing clients for UPIC audits center on both proactive regulatory compliance and immediate action in assessing and preparing responses, facilitating communication, and minimizing exposure to liabilities and prosecution.
+We encourage any provider facing a UPIC audit to immediately reach out for assistance from our experienced health care and medical law team for personalized support and counsel.

-Though every case and provider is different, there are a few ways providers can prepare for ZPIC audits:
+Though every case and provider is different, there are a few ways providers can prepare for UPIC audits:

 - Document, Document, Document – Not being able to provide auditors with requested or important documentation can be a major blow to credibility.
 Maintenance of proper and accurate documentation are among providers’ most fundamental obligations, and as Medicare pays the bills, it’s entitled to documentation related to its payments.
 Though the complexity of clinical care and fast-paced environments can make perfect documentation a seemingly impossible task, providers should always be looking to improve policies regarding documentation and organization, as well as policies in high-risk areas, such as billing and coding.
 Proper documentation can also help providers make the auditing process more efficient, reduce costs and concerns related to lost productivity, and minimize the potential for poor outcomes.